lubuntu-team/manual/source/2/2.3/2.3.1/lximage.rst

 To view the picture entirely at its original size press :menuselection:`View --> Fit` or the button with a vertical and horizontal arrow and a folded over bottom right corner.
 To return your image to its original size press the magnifying button with 1:1 inside it or :menuselection:`View --> Original Size` or press the :guilabel:`1` toolbar button.
 To show an outline around the image :kbd:`O` or :menuselection:`View --> Show Outline`.
 To show information about the settings on the camera :menuselection:`View --> Show EXIF Data`.

 To view the picture as fullscreen press :kbd:`f11`, right click :menuselection:`Fullscreen`, double click on the image, or :menuselection:`View --> Fullscreen`.
 To exit fullscren double click the image, press :kbd:`F11`, or rightclick :menueslection:`Fullscreen` again.
 To have a slideshow of you pictures in your current folder :menuselection:`View --> Slideshow` or right click and select :menuselection:`Slide Show`.
-Once you start the slideshow on the toolbar a play pause button will appear on the toolbar.
+Once you start the slideshow on the toolbar a play pause button will appear on the toolbar or you can stop the slideshow by right clicking and selecting :menuselection:`Slide Show`.

 Annotations
 ------------